joel/photo_shrinker/README.md

 When you have a lot of old Photos, like me, they have almost 20 years old, you might when to reduce the huge amount of space taken by those.
 After all, the only thing we want is to have a look at it a remember a good time.

+`PhotoShrinker` can take care of your videos too!
+Just change the media type `--media=video`

 ## Installation

 ### Docker